 The very best part, if you finish the duel with any of these moves, you get a special picture on the victory screen: Nameless stands there with Isolde near him, Kasumi stands in place smiling as Ryuhaku is behind her, hidden under a bush; and Mai appears in her wedding dress.
 Awesome, funny... and heartwarming if you think about it.

 Another awesome aspect of KOF 2002: Unlimited Match is, despite it being a Dream Match Game, it actually comes with a plot (an Excuse Plot, but a plot nonetheless), which seems to be centered on Nameless and his story.
 (It is not referenced or mentioned in-game, but it's in the manual, but that doesn't make it less awesome).

 The previous Dream Match Game, The King Of Fighters 98: Ultimate Match also deserves a special mention, starting with the fact that it's the remake of what some gamers consider it's the best KOF in the franchise!

 It brought back not only the whole roster of the original KOF 98 Slugfest, but in general, it brought back all characters appearing during the Rugal and Orochi sagas, which adds up to 43 different characters.
 (Not including extra versions and the final bosses, which brings it it up to a grand total of 64, technically speaking).
-Aside of the already known stages, it also included new stages, such as a train station in Hong Kong, the Great Wall in China, and even the dark arena from 96, where you fight Geese Howard and his cohorts Wolfgang Krauser and Mr. Big, and the coliseum where the battle with Goenitz takes place; and the different dimension stages from 97, where you engage the New Faces Team in their Orochi versions, as well as Orochi himself.
+Aside of the already known stages, it also included new stages, such as a train station in Hong Kong, the Great Wall in China, and even the dark arena from 96, where you fight Geese Howard and his cohorts Wolfgang Krauser and Mr. Big, the coliseum where the battle with Goenitz takes place; and the Different Dimension stages from 97, where you engage the New Faces Team in their Orochi versions, as well as Orochi himself.
 Beware, as this time, the bosses really mean business.